About

 Tristan Mace is a venture capitalist, tech entrepreneur, and heart transplant recipient.

-He is the Founder & Executive Chair of Transplants.org, a 501(c)(3) nonprofit improving outcomes and access for transplant patients.
-The nonprofit’s work influenced the modernization of the U.S. organ transplant system, the largest change in forty years to the national system’s oversight, governance, and technology.
+He is the Founder & Executive Chair of Transplants.org, a 501(c)(3) nonprofit to improve outcomes and access for transplant patients.

-Beyond his philanthropic work, Tristan is also a Managing Partner at Flyover Capital, an early-stage venture capital firm that invests in funds and companies.
+Beyond his philanthropic work, Tristan is a Managing Partner at Flyover Capital, an early-stage venture capital firm investing in funds and companies.

-Most recently, he was a Special Employee in the Executive Branch of the U.S. Government and a Venture Partner at Warburg Serres, where he led global blockchain and AI investment strategy on behalf of Merck and AXA.
+Previously, he was a Special Employee in the Executive Branch of the U.S. Government and a Venture Partner at Warburg Serres, where he worked under the Warburg family and led global blockchain and AI investment strategy on behalf of Merck and AXA.

 Originally from Texas and after a long stint in New York City, Tristan now lives in Kansas City with his wife, Jordan, their sons Carter and Beckett, and their puppy, Queso.